dotnet/docs/docs/whats-new/dotnet-docs-2020-07.md

 ---
-title: ".NET docs: What's new for June 28, 2020 - August 1, 2020"
+title: ".NET docs: What's new for July 2020"
 description: "What's new in the .NET docs for June 28, 2020 - August 1, 2020."
 ms.date: 08/03/2020
 ---

-# .NET docs: What's new for June 28, 2020 - August 1, 2020
+# .NET docs: What's new for July 2020

-Welcome to what's new in the .NET docs from June 28, 2020 through August 1, 2020.
+Welcome to what's new in the .NET docs from July 2020.
 This article lists some of the major changes to docs during this period.

 ## .NET Core